 In January 2018, the MGH inaugurated its music therapy studio, the fruit of a partnership between the Montreal General Hospital Foundation, Music is the Medicine, Sennheiser, Godin Guitars and many others.
 It is the first studio of its kind in Canada to be located inside a hospital.

-Listen to this episode of the CODE LiFE Podcast with Music Therapist Dany Bouchard to learn more about the origin of music therapy, different approaches, and the benefits.
-(In French)
+As part of the CODE LiFE Podcast, we sat down with Music Therapist Dany Bouchard to learn more about the origin of music therapy, different approaches, and the benefits.

 The needs of the population are evolving, and we are seeing that programs like music therapy; which complement traditional approaches, are yielding incredible results.
 The Music Therapy Program is seeing a younger generation of patients coming in and we need donors support to be able to purchase new equipment and instruments.